godatadriven/openllm-starter/README.md

 2. Within the `terraform.tfvars` file, set the following variables:
    - `author`: Your name
    - `project`: Your GCP project ID, i.e. `{project}` from above
-   - Optionally set other variables (see `variables.tf`)
+   - Optionally set other variables (see `variables.tf`) in the `terraform.tfvars` file
 3. Initialize terraform: `terraform init`
 4. Check the plan with: `terraform plan`
 5. Spin up the infra: `terraform apply`
 6. A GPU instance should now be ready for you.
 You should be able to see it here: <br>https://console.cloud.google.com/compute/instances?project={project}

 > **Note:** The instance we provision is a `n1-standard-8` with a `NVIDIA Tesla V100` GPU.
 This costs about €2.30 per hour.
 It's configured to stop after 1 hour of idle time, but please be mindful of the costs, and still shut it down manually if you're not using it.
-You can change the compute type in `variables.tf`, and find more [pricing info here](https://cloud.google.com/compute/vm-instance-pricing).
+You can change the compute type in `terraform.tfvars`, and find more [pricing info here](https://cloud.google.com/compute/vm-instance-pricing).

 ### 3. Connecting to the instance